 Taco Shack 2 was moderately priced at 395 baht per night ($11 USD) and had a great vibe.
 The property included a restaurant, bar, pool table, and tons of areas to socialize.
 It was also within walking distance to an ATM, large 24 hour grocery store, laundry service, CrossFit gym, regular gym, awesome healthy restaurant called Living Juices, and the most lively part of town, Sairee Beach, where all the best restaurants, bars, and cheap street food can be found.
 Definitely stay here and tell the lady at the front in the cat ears that Max sent you!

 Where to Party?

 Sairee Beach is also where the famous Koh Tao Pub Crawl kicks off at Choppers Sports Bar.
 FYI, this pub crawl kicks off insanely early at 6:30pm.
-Tickets must be purchased at 6:30pm at Choppers and then everyone meets back up at 7:30pm.
-The pub crawl provides a free tank top, bucket drink and admission to some of the best bars, as well as access to a special pub crawl “ladyboy show” and “fire dancing show.”
+Tickets MUST be purchased at 6:30pm at Choppers and then everyone meets back up at 7:30pm.
+The pub crawl provides a free tank top, bucket drink and admission to some of the best bars such as Fishbowl, as well as access to a special pub crawl “ladyboy show” and “fire dancing show.”
 Its a crazy fun night and a must if you are on the island!
 Unfortunately, I didn’t get to join in on the fun because I was too busy waking up early every morning to catch a glimpse at some whale sharks.
 When you’re there, make time for both!

 Should I get scuba certified?